Digital-Media/HagenbergThesis/dev/README.md

 It is also possible to execute specific parts of the build process.
 Call `make` with the following arguments:

-- `make inittex`: Adds `/dev/texmf/` as a TEXMF root directory.
+- `make inittex`: <br>
+Adds `/dev/texmf/` as a TEXMF root directory.
 This should be run once before building documents locally in `/documents/`.
 Note that this is not executed during a normal (full) `make`.
-- `make uninittex`: Unlinks `/dev/texmf/` as a TEXMF root directory.
+- `make uninittex`: <br>
+Unlinks `/dev/texmf/` as a TEXMF root directory.
 This is needed for building documents in `/documents/` from global `hagenberg-thesis` package files installed in the local LaTeX installation (distributed via CTAN).
-- `make setdate`: Sets the version number to the current date in all `.sty` and `.cls` files.
+- `make setdate`: <br>
+Sets the version number to the current date in all `.sty` and `.cls` files.
-- `make build`: Builds all sample documents in the `documents` directory.
+- `make build`: <br>
+Builds all sample documents in the `documents` directory.
+- `make <DocumentName>`: <br>
-- `make [DocumentName]`: Builds a single sample document.
-Replace `[DocumentName]` with the respective document's directory name.
+Builds a single sample document.
+Replace `<DocumentName>` with the respective document's directory name.
 E.g., use `make HgbThesisTutorialDE` to build the thesis tutorial document or `make HgbArticle` to build the article document.
-- `make manual`: Builds the package manual.
+- `make manual`: <br>
+Builds the package manual.
-- `make ctan`: Builds and gathers all files required for the CTAN distribution (in directory `ctan`).
+- `make ctan`: <br>
+Collects all files required for the CTAN distribution (in directory `ctan`).

 ### Testing Changes

 To test and review your changes, open one of the example documents in the `documents` directory (e.g., `HgbThesisTutorial`) after a complete or partial build process.
 This will include the updated pdf, which can then be tested and evaluated (e.g., for PDF/A and included metadata).
 Note that the package's required `.sty`, `.cls` and `.pdf` files are only copied temporarily to the document directories during the build process and subsequently removed again.
 Only an up-to-date copy of the common bibtex file `references.bib` remains in the document directory, because it cannot be distributed through CTAN.

+Note that the zip'ed documents in directory `downloads/` all contain local copies of the current `.sty`, `.cls` and `.pdf` package files.
+Thus these documents, once expanded, can be readily re-compiled in stand-alone mode.

 ### GIT Repository Cleanup